-1933 Industries is a licensed cannabis operator with cultivation, production, manufacturing, and distribution assets based in Las Vegas, Nevada.
-The Company operates two subsidiaries that combined, produce a full-range of cannabis and hemp-based products.
-The Company cultivates and produces its own branded cannabis products in a purpose-built, indoor cultivation facility under perpetual harvest cycle.
+1933 Industries is a licensed cannabis operator with cultivation, production, and distribution assets based in Las Vegas, Nevada.
+The Company cultivates and produces its own cannabis products, under the Alternative Medicine Association (AMA) brand in a purpose-built, indoor cultivation facility under perpetual harvest cycle.
 Its craft-style flower cultivation is supported by an integrated production facility, focused on high-quality concentrate products that are sold directly to licensed dispensaries in the State of Nevada.
 The Company's brand of cannabis flower, pre-rolls and extraction products have strong wholesale penetration in dispensaries in Las Vegas, while its ultra-craft, select-batch premium brand offers unique, exotic strains that appeal to cannabis connoisseurs.
-In addition, the Company manufactures a proprietary line of hemp-infused wellness products for sale across the United States, offering a variety of effects-based cannabinoid-infused products and form factors that appeal to a wide range of consumers.
+The Company also manufactured a proprietary line of hemp-infused wellness products for sale across the United States, offering a variety of effects-based cannabinoid-infused products and form factors that appeal to a wide range of consumers.

 The Company holds cannabis licenses for cultivation, processing, and distribution in Nevada's limited license regime.
-The Company's revenue is derived from wholesale cannabis sales in Nevada, and from the sale of hemp-derived consumer packaged goods sold B2B and direct to consumers via ecommerce at cannahemp.com.
+The Company's revenue is derived from wholesale cannabis sales in Nevada, and, until recently, from the sale of hemp-derived consumer packaged goods sold B2B and direct to consumers via ecommerce at cannahemp.com.
+During the reporting period, the Canna HempTM manufacturing subsidiary was suspended, while the Company assesses the future viability of the CBD market.
+The market demand for CBD products has experienced a downward trend, with many companies exiting the category altogether.
+The lack of federal rules on CBD and other cannabinoids and the grey area surrounding the introduction of psychoactive Delta 8 compounds into products under the ambiguity of the Farm Bill continue to erode the traditional CBD market and hinder future growth.

-Packaged flower is available in 1 gram, 3.5 gram, 7 gram, 14 gram, and 28 gram formats.
+AMA branded packaged flower is available in 1 gram, 3.5 gram, 7 gram, 14 gram, and 28 gram formats.
 Live and cured concentrates are offered in 0.5 and 1 gram and are known for their exceptional potency and purity.
-AMA's infused 1 gram pre-rolls and vapor pens are among the Company's best-selling products.
+AMA's infused 1 gram prerolls and vapor pens are among the Company's best-selling products.
 In each product category, AMA offers dozens of premium strains, while constantly striving to find the best genetics that give consumers a wide choice of products that keep them engaged.